jmathai/elodie/Readme.md

 The placeholders can be used to define the folder structure you'd like to create.
 The example above happens to be the default structure and would look like `2015-07-Jul/Mountain View`.

 I have a few built-in location placeholders you can use.
+Use this to construct the `%location` you use in `full_path`.

 * `%city` the name of the city the photo was taken.
 Requires geolocation data in EXIF.
 * `%state` the name of the state the photo was taken.
 Requires geolocation data in EXIF.